 Civil Air Patrol is a congressionally chartered, federally supported, non-profit corporation that serves as the official auxiliary of the U. S. Air Force when performing Air Force assigned missions.

 The Civil Air Patrol performs three main functions: emergency services, aerospace education and cadet programs.

-CAP conducts nearly 90 percent of the inland search and rescue missions authorized by the Air Force Rescue Coordination Center at Tyndall.
-CAP flies a wide range of other operations daily, including aerial reconnaissance missions for the Drug Enforcement Administration supporting counterdrug operations.
-They also execute aerial target missions to maintain combat readiness of air defense assets, conduct special use airspace surveys and fly orientation flights for AFROTC and AFJROTC cadets.
+CAP conducts nearly 90 percent of the inland search and rescue missions authorized by the Air Force Rescue Coordination Center at Tyndall AFB, Florida.
+CAP flies a wide range of other operations daily, including aerial reconnaissance missions for the Drug Enforcement Administration, supporting counterdrug operations.
+They also execute aerial target missions to maintain combat readiness of air defense assets, conduct special-use airspace surveys and fly orientation flights for AFROTC and AFJROTC cadets.

-CAP has more than 34,000 adult members and nearly 27,000 cadets in more than 1,500 units, with an organizational pattern and rank structure similar to that of Air Force units.
-CAP has eight geographical regions composed of 52 wings--one for each state, plus Puerto Rico and the District of Columbia.
+CAP has more than 34,000 adult members and more than 26,000 cadets in more than 1,500 units, with an organizational pattern and rank structure similar to that of the Air Force.
+CAP has eight geographical regions composed of 52 wings, one for each state and Puerto Rico and the District of Columbia.
 Wings are divided into groups, squadrons and flights.
-The CAP national headquarters is collocated with the CAP-USAF headquarters at Maxwell.
+The CAP national headquarters is collocated with the CAP-USAF headquarters at Maxwell AFB, Alabama.